 Most population data define ‘old’ as persons aged 65 and over to align with the qualifying age for the Age pension.
 However, this section will generally refer to people aged 50 and over in order to capture people who may be ageing prematurely due to alcohol and other drug use, and to include the ‘Baby Boomer’ cohort (AIHW 2016).
 The different older age cohorts are specified where relevant.

-Tobacco is one of the leading risk factors contributing to the burden of disease for older Australians.
-Specifically, tobacco is the leading risk factor for males and females aged 65–74 and 75–84 and also for males aged 45–64 (AIHW 2019).
+The Australian burden of disease study 2018 found that tobacco use was one of the leading risk factors contributing to the burden of disease for older Australians.
+Specifically, tobacco use was the leading risk factor for males aged 65–84 and females aged 45–84 (AIHW 2021b).

 Data from the NDSHS showed that people in older age groups (50 and over) tend to smoke more cigarettes than people in younger age groups.
 In 2019:

-However, people in older age groups who do consume alcohol are more likely to drink in quantities that exceed the NHMRC lifetime risk guidelines (people in their 50s and 60s) or drink daily (those aged 70 and over) (AIHW 2020b).
-Among people aged 55 years and over, fatal burden was the main contributor to alcohol-attributed burden (AIHW 2019b).
+However, people in older age groups who do consume alcohol are more likely to drink in quantities that exceed the lifetime risk guidelines (people in their 50s and 60s) or drink daily (those aged 70 and over) (AIHW 2020).

 Estimates from the NDSHS show that the proportion of people who drink daily increases with age.
 In 2019:

-The proportion of people in older age groups who exceed the NHMRC lifetime risk guidelines for alcohol varies according to age (AIHW 2020b).
+The proportion of people in older age groups who exceed the lifetime risk guidelines for alcohol varies according to age (AIHW 2020).
 Estimates from the NDSHS show that, in 2019: